-March 2, 2015 /s/ MICHAEL E. LABELLE

-Michael E. LaBelle

-Chief Financial Officer (duly authorized officer and principal financial officer)

-Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the Registrant, and in the capacities and on the dates indicated.
+March 2, 2015 /s/ MICHAEL E. LABELLE Michael E. LaBelle Chief Financial Officer (duly authorized officer and principal financial officer) Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below by the following persons on behalf of the Registrant, and in the capacities and on the dates indicated.
+March 2, 2015 By: /s/ MORTIMER B. ZUCKERMAN Mortimer B. Zuckerman Chairman of the Board OWEN D. THOMAS By: /s/Owen D. Thomas Director and Chief Executive Officer By: /s/ DOUGLAS T. LINDE Douglas T. Linde Director and President By: CAROL B. EINIGER Carol B. Einiger Director By: DR. JACOB A. FRENKEL Dr. Jacob A. Frenkel Director /s/ JOEL I. KLEIN By: Joel I. Klein By: /s/ MATTHEW J. LUSTIG Matthew J. Lustig Director By: /s/ ALAN J. PATRICOF Alan J. Patricof Director /s/ IVAN G. SEIDENBERG By:

-the following persons on behalf of of the Registrant, and in the capa acities and on the dates indicated.

-March 2, 2015 By: /s/ Mortimer B. Zuckerman

-Mortimer B. Zuckerman

-Chairman of the Board

-By: /s/ Owen D. Thomas

-Owen D. Thomas Director and Chief Executive Officer

-By: /s/ Douglas T. Linde

-Douglas T. Linde Director and President

-Ву: /s/ CAROL B. EINIGER

-Carol B. Einiger Director

-Ву: /s/ Dr. Jacob A. Frenkel

-Dr. Jacob A. Frenkel Director

-By: /s/ Joel I. Klein

-Joel I. Klein Director

-By: /s/ Matthew J. Lustig

-Matthew J. Lustig Director

-By: /s/ Alan J. Patricof

-Alan J. Patricof Director

-By: /s/ Ivan G. Seidenberg

-Ivan G. Seidenberg Director

-By: /s/ Martin Turchin

-Martin Turchin Director